-Its nearest neighbours are Tokelau to the north, American Samoa and Niue to the southeast, Tonga to the south, Fiji to the southwest and Wallis and Futuna to the west.
+Its nearest neighbors are Tokelau to the north, American Samoa and Niue to the southeast, Tonga to the south, Fiji to the southwest and Wallis and Futuna to the west.

 If you love the idea of whiling away a few days sipping cocktails under a thatched beach shack, or you’d love to swim in the crystal clear waters, head for the coordinates 13.8333° S, 171.7500° W for your very own Samoan adventure!

 The terrain here is rugged, with volcanic mountains in the centre of the main islands, surrounded by narrow coastal plains.

 The total land area of Samoa is 1,093 square miles (2,831 square kilometres)…

 The capital is Apia; it covers an area of 23 square miles (60 square kilometres) and had a population of 37,000 in 2014.

 Samoans enjoy a tropical climate with a dry season from May to October, followed by a rainy season from November to April.

 The official languages of Samoa are Samoan and English.

 Samoans are apparently known throughout Polynesia as the ‘happy people’ due to their love of life and good spirited nature!

 Amazingly, Samoa has had a total of 7 different flags since its inception!